junxit/us-congress-bills-111/metadata.md

 - 2009-10-13 — Mr. Sablan moved to suspend the rules and pass the bill.
 - 2009-10-13 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H11178)
 - 2009-10-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H11178)
+- 2009-10-14 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.